AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Introduction

 \begin{itemize}

-\item { We propose an unsupervised model which can learn different representations of data from all views and consider attributes and all interaction actions jointly.
-To the best of our knowledge, it is the first time to detect anomalies on multi-view attributed networks. }
+\item { {We propose a model which} can learn the different distributions of data from different views and fuse the latent representations from different views to mine the relationships {among} them.
+To the best of our knowledge, it is the first time to detect anomalies on multi-view attributed networks that come from a bipartite graph. }

-\item{ AnomMAN can detect anomaly without the ground truth to accomplish the unbalanced number of labels.
-We take advantage of the shortcomings of Graph Convolution operation as a low-pass filter in anomaly detection task, and use a simpler but more powerful low-pass filter to detect anomaly. }
+\item{ We propose an unsupervised model which can detect anomalies without the ground truth to accomplish the unbalanced number of labels. }

+\item{ We take advantage of the “\textit{shortcomings}” of graph convolution as a low-pass filter in this anomaly detection task, and use a simpler but more powerful low-pass filter to detect anomalies.}

 \item{ We evaluate our model on real-world datasets with both structure and attribute anomalies.
-Experiments show the superiority of our method in anomaly detection task on multi-view attributed networks. } \end{itemize}
+Experiments show the superiority of our model in anomaly detection tasks on multi-view attributed networks. } \end{itemize}

+The rest of this paper is organized as follows.
+Section \ref{relatedwork} introduces the related work of this work.
+Section \ref{Preliminaries} defines the problem definition of this paper.
+In Section \ref{Method}, we describe the proposed model and algorithm in detail.
+Section \ref{experiment} reports the experimental results and some detailed discussions.
+We conclude our work in Section \ref{conclusion}.